coastwatch-training/CoastWatch-Tutorials/README.md

 * [transform-to-another-map-projection](transform-to-another-map-projection)
   	Access satellite data with polar stereographic coordinates and transform it into a different coordinate system using EPSG code.

+### Acknowledgement

+The training materials for the CoastWatch Program have been developed, reviewed, and edited with the contributions of many dedicated individuals:

+- Melanie Abecassis - For code/content development, review
+- Sun Bak Hospital - For code/content development, review
+- Dale Robinson - For code/content development, review
+- Jennifer Sevadjian - For code/content development
+- Hui (Daisy) Shi - For code/content development, review
+- Victoria Wegman - For content review/edit
+- Cara Wilson - For code/content development

+We also extend our gratitude to other external contributors whose specific acknowledgements are included within the training materials they helped to create.
 ### Questions?

 If you need any further assistance, questions or error reporting, please submit an issue on github.